 It is the dream of every young girl to be independent and beat all odds to become a successful woman in Kenya.
 This is the case for our sponsored girls who have the opportunity to transform their lives which is a stepping stone for becoming self-reliant and independent.
 Mercy is one just girl and has become our first nurse graduate.

+She took the final KCSE (Kenya Certificate of Secondary Education) exam and passed.
 Following her dreams, she applied to a Nursing program and secured a vacancy at Clive Irvine College of Nursing at Chogoria to study for a Diploma in Nursing.
-She was determined in her studies.
-She was slated to graduate in 2020 but due to Covid-19, her graduation was pushed to June 2021.
+She determinedly pursued her studies.
+Due to Covid-19, her graduation, originally slated for 2020, was pushed to June 2021.

-She recently started an internship at Melkzedek Hospital to gain more experience.
+Mercy recently started an internship at Melkzedek Hospital to gain more experience.
 She is a role model to other young women in the program.
 She has managed to transform her life with the help of NRCF and her dedicated sponsor.

 In the outpatient department, her primary role as a triage nurse involves administering drugs, injections, and managing emergency admissions.

 We hope that she will be able to secure permanent employment upon completion of the internship which takes 6 months.